Click the link to another set of Texas pages:

 Below: A red-shouldered hawk pauses cautiously in a tree near Horseshoe Lake.

-Above: A Little Blue Heron scouts for food.
+Above: A red heron scouts for food.

 Left: We didn't see many alligators on the rainy day, but the next day when the sun was out, so were they - lots of 'em.